Nikola Čelebić

-Nikola Čelebić (Cyrillic: Никола Челебић, born 4 July 1989) is a Montenegrin football defender playing with FK Podgorica in the Montenegrin First League.
+Nikola Čelebić (Cyrillic: Никола Челебић; born 4 July 1989) is a former Montenegrin professional footballer who last played as a defender before he was banned for matchfixing.

 Club career

 Born in Titograd, SFR Yugoslavia (nowadays Podgorica, Montenegro), he played in the youth teams of FK Partizan.
 His first season as senior was with FK Sopot in the 2007-08 Serbian League Belgrade, third level league in Serbia.

 In summer 2008 he moved back to Montenegro to play with FK Jedinstvo Bijelo Polje in the Montenegrin First League.
 After that season, he will play in 2009–10 with FK Bratstvo Cijevna before returning a year later to the Montenegrin top league, this time to play with OFK Petrovac.

 In summer 2011 he was back in Serbia, this time to play with top-level club, FK BSK Borča.
 He plays as a left-back.

+In 2025, the player was banned from all footballing activity for life due to match fixing.

 International career

 He was part of the Montenegrin U19 national team.